Hyundai ix20 review

 There’s little to complain about when it comes to quality, the Hyundai feels every bit as well built as rivals.
 Inside the ix20’s cabin is solidly screwed together.
 Some of the plastic trim looks and feels a little cheap, but the overall effect is very impressive.
 With a full set of driver and passenger airbags and traction control as standard the ix20 scored a full five stars in the EuroNCAP safety test.

 There are 1.4 and 1.6-litre petrol engines, and a 1.4-litre diesel too.
-None dip below the magic 100g CO2 tax barrier - which means none offer free road tax.
+None dip below the 100g/km CO2 barrier.
 At least all offer strong fuel economy - the 1.4 diesel is the undisputed star, returning 65.7mpg, but the cheaper to buy 1.4-litre petrol version is not far behind, offering 50.4mpg.
-The Hyundai also offers a five year warranty and breakdown recovery deal.
-The firm's five year triple car package is also available, and adds a free annual health check.
+The Hyundai also offers a five-year warranty and breakdown recovery deal.
+The firm's five-year triple car package is also available, and adds a free annual health check.